Donald Neilson: Trial and conviction of Irene Neilson

-Following the arrest of Donald Neilson in Mansfield, his wife, Irene, became concerned when he failed to return home.
-In response, she burned approximately fifty postal orders in their coal fire.
+Following Neilson's arrest in Mansfield his wife, Irene, became concerned when he failed to return home.
+In response she burned approximately fifty postal orders in their coal fire.
 During a subsequent search of their house, police discovered charred remains in the chimney.
-Irene Neilson was later convicted of cashing over eighty stolen postal orders obtained during her husband's post office raids.
+Irene was later convicted of cashing more than eighty stolen postal orders obtained during her husband's post office raids.

 Irene claimed to have been forced into cashing these items in various post offices over a large area.
-Her solicitor, Barrington Black, placed the blame squarely on Donald Neilson’s complete domination of his wife, describing him as a "Svengali, who had exercised a hypnotic influence".
+Her solicitor, Barrington Black, placed the blame squarely on Donald Neilson's complete domination of his wife, describing him as a "Svengali, who had exercised a hypnotic influence".
 Black added, "He was a quasi-military figure who barked orders at his wife and daughter, and woe betide anyone who disobeyed him."

 The solicitor said he felt this portrayal was confirmed by Donald Neilson when he had visited him in his top security cell.
 It seemed a formality that Irene, then aged 42 with no prior convictions, would be placed on probation, but a court report said that probation would not be suitable.
-Black pressed hard for Irene Neilson to be fined, asking the magistrates if she really deserved to be harshly treated for a situation that was forced upon her, and insisted her last three years with Neilson before his arrest had been "hell."
-The magistrates responded that while they had every sympathy with a woman before the courts for the first time, they regarded her activities as a deliberate course of conduct.
-She received twelve months in prison per official court records.
+Black pressed hard for Irene Neilson to be fined, asking the magistrates if she really deserved to be harshly treated for a situation that was forced upon her, and insisted her last three years with Neilson before his arrest had been "hell".
+The magistrates responded that whilst they had every sympathy with a woman before the courts for the first time they regarded her activities as a deliberate course of conduct.
+She received twelve months in prison according to official court records.
 An appeal was immediately lodged.

-Gilbert Gray QC was briefed to represent her, and he produced Donald Neilson as a surprise witness.
+Gilbert Gray QC was briefed to represent her and he produced Donald Neilson as a surprise witness.
 The QC told the judge, sitting with two magistrates, that he was anxious that the court should be aware of the pressure and constraints placed upon Irene Neilson as a result of her husband.
 Gray described how Neilson "was the man who struck fear and dread into pretty much the whole community, and this woman lived with him."
-However, the judges found Donald Neilson's testimony vague and upheld his wife's conviction and sentence.
+However the judges found Donald Neilson's testimony vague and upheld his wife's conviction and sentence.

-While Irene was in prison, a major newspaper paid a large amount for the Neilsons' story.
+While Irene was in prison a major newspaper paid a large amount for the Neilsons' story.
 Six years later, in an interview with The Sunday People, Irene Neilson said that she doubted she would have been jailed had she not been Neilson's wife.
 She said everyone had wanted blood after her husband's trial.
-Ultimately, she served eight months before being released with full remission for good behaviour.
+Ultimately she served eight months before being released with full remission for good behaviour.